The university is committed to ensuring that the following research ethics objectives are achieved:

 The REC reports to University Research Committee.

-- Chair – Prof Nigel Berkeley, Associate Dean of Research for Faculty of Buisness and Law
+- Chair – Prof Nigel Berkeley, Associate Dean of Research for Faculty of Business and Law

-Acting secretary – Sophie Krumins, Research Support Manager
+- Secretary – Sophie Krumins, Research Ethics and Integrity Manager

 For queries about the university's research ethics, please email firstname.lastname@example.org.